SiddharthaShandilya/automation-using-python/README.md

 # Future Scope
 [(Back to top)](#table-of-contents)

-Adding Voice chat app will make it more user friendly Adding face recognition system will make it more secure.
+📌Adding Voice chat app will make it more user friendly

+📌Adding face recognition system will make it more secure.

-Accessing all the file via Web-Browser will allow us to have more better UI.
+📌Accessing all the file via Web-Browser will allow us to have more better UI.